muffinmad/emacs-vc-hgcmd/README.md

 #### Filenames in `vc-annotate` buffer are hidden

-They are needed to annotate changes across renames but mostly useless in annotate buffer.
+They are needed to annotate changes across file renames but mostly useless in annotate buffer.
 `vc-hgcmd` removes it from annotate buffer but keep it in text properties.

 #### Create tag